Enhancing Inverse Problem Solutions with Accurate Surrogate Simulators and Promising Candidates: Experiments

 Here, we demonstrate the capability of the NeuLag method to alleviate the trade-off between solution quality and computational cost for inverse problems when using a highly accurate large surrogate simulator.
 Specifically, we use a \textit{large} simulator, a highly accurate large surrogate simulator, and a batch size of 16 to optimize the inverse problem.

 This experiment used $r_{T=4}$ as the evaluation metric, assuming a situation in which the ground-truth simulator is computationally intensive, making it difficult to use a large T value to obtain better solutions.
-The solution candidates were obtained for the respective mini-batches and then the obtained solution candidates were combined and evaluated using $r_{T=4}$.
-There were 16 solution candidates for the NA method (the same as the mini-batch size) and 128 for the NeuLag method.
+The solution candidates were obtained for the respective batches and then the obtained solution candidates were combined and evaluated using $r_{T=4}$.
+There were 16 solution candidates for the NA method (the same as the batch size) and 128 for the NeuLag method.
 The number of optimization steps was set to 300 for the NA method and 450 for the NeuLag method for the Stack and ADM tasks, while for the Shell task, the optimization step was set to 1200 for the NA method and 1800 for the NeuLag method.
 To evaluate more solution candidates simultaneously, the NeuLag method required many steps.
 Note that the cost of computing all solution candidates was approximately $1/43$ that of the NA method for the NeuLag method.

-For the NA method, the optimization of the mini-batch size, that is, 16 solution candidates, was repeated until the number of solutions reached 128.
+For the NA method, the optimization of the batch size, that is, 16 solution candidates, was repeated until the number of solutions reached 128.
 In the NeuLag method, 128 optimized solutions were sampled after optimization.

 The relationship between the time taken for sampling and the solution quality $r_{T=4}$ is shown in Fig \ref{fgr:sampling_time}.
 The NA method is fast in obtaining the first solution candidates, whereas the convergence speed is relatively low.
 However, the NeuLag method is slow in obtaining the first solutions, but its convergence speed is relatively high because of its fast sampling.
 In addition, the NeuLag method consistently yielded better solutions in all ten trials, whereas the NA method was unstable.